Premium Residency: Requirements

-Qualifying applicants are required to have a valid passport and evidence of sufficient financial resources.
-If employed within the country, the applicant must maintain proper employment status.
-Otherwise, after a grace period for securing other employment, Premium Residency is terminated.
-Another method of securing financial status for residency is to invest in an allowed economic sector within Saudi Arabia, such as real estate, or other sectors that create sufficient local employment.
+Applicants who meet the qualifications must possess a valid passport and prove they have adequate financial resources.
+If the applicant is employed in the country, they must maintain their employment status.
+If not, their Premium Residency will be revoked after a grace period to find alternative employment.
+Another way to demonstrate financial stability for residency is to invest in approved economic sectors in Saudi Arabia, such as real estate or other areas that generate sufficient local jobs.

-The renewable permit is issued for one-year and can be renewable for an unlimited number of times.
+The renewable permit is issued for one year and can be renewed indefinitely.

 Benefits

 Eligible foreigners enjoy some benefits, including recruiting workers, owning businesses, property, and means of transportation.
 Generally, they will be granted equal rights to Saudis in most cases.
 The permit does not grant citizenship (see Saudi Arabian nationality law).

 Other laws pertaining to non-Saudis, such as restrictions against working in reserved occupations and investing in specific economic sectors, still apply.